 Add horsepower and torque to your Fox Body with a set of 1979-1993 Mustang shorty headers or long tube headers!
-These performance headers replace your stock exhaust manifolds by offering larger diameter tubing for better exhaust flow.
-Choose the best setup for your Fox at Late Model Restoration.
+Shop our complete line of headers now!

-Shorty headers are headers that are similar in shape and size to your factory manifolds but feature wider and smoother runners.
+Shorty headers are similar in shape and size to your factory manifolds but feature wider and smoother runners.
 This allows for better exhaust flow and frees up some horsepower.
-Mustang shorty headers from LMR.com are available from a wide variety of manufacturers including BBK, Mac, Pypes, Bassani, and many more.
+Mustang shorty headers from LMR.com are available from various manufacturers.

 Headers come in a few different sizes and finishes.
 Most Fox Body Mustang headers are available in a 1 5/8" or 1 3/4".
 The size you will need will be dependent on the power you are making.
 If you are running 350 horsepower +, a 1 3/4" header may be your best bet to make the most power.

-As far as finishes, most headers come in a stainless steel, chrome, or ceramic coated finish.
-Ceramic coated headers are usually the most expensive option, but with various reasons why.
-Ceramic coated headers stay cooler than chrome or stainless steel headers, making quick fixes much easier.
-Chrome looks amazing in the engine bay, but can start to tarnish and rust if not properly handled and taken care of.
+Regarding finishes, most headers come in stainless steel, chrome, or ceramic coated finish.
+Ceramic-coated headers are usually the most expensive option, but for various reasons why.
+Ceramic-coated headers stay cooler than chrome or stainless steel headers, making quick fixes much easier.
+Chrome looks amazing in the engine bay but can start to tarnish and rust if not properly handled and taken care of.